ben-greco/base58id/README.md

 a, _ := base58id.New(1, 1)
 b, _ := base58id.New(1, 2)

-// These two ids never be the same idOne := a.Get() idTwo := b.Get()
+// These two ids will never be the same idOne := a.Get() idTwo := b.Get()
 ```